yu961549745/VSCodeHighlightForMaple/README.md

 1/2*5^(1/2)-1/2, -1/2-1/2*5^(1/2)
 ```
 To run maple code, you can right click and select the `Maple Runner` menu.
 Or, you can press `ctrl+shift+alt+m`.
-While there is any code is selected, it will run the selected code instead of run the whole file.
+While there is any code selected, it will run the selected code instead of run the whole file.

 Notice:
 + it only support codes that can run in `cmaple.exe`.